 Deal with the partner you have, not the partner you wish you had, or the partner that shows up in public, legal or therapeutic settings.
 Deal with the partner you actually have, and not the partner a therapist, judge, or clergy-member, says you have.”

 This is good advice.
-You know the man you are living with better than any one else.
-He can put on a mask outside the home, and pretend to be someone he isn’t.
-He may be a very good actor in front of others, but YOU know the truth.
+You know your abuser better than any one else.
+S/he can put on a mask outside the home, and pretend to be someone s/he isn’t.
+S/he may be a very good actor in front of others, but YOU know the truth.

 It will be a waste of your time, money and energy.
 It will give you false hope, and may even put your life in danger.

 Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil.

 Truly, days living with an abuser can be described as evil days.
 Do your best to be wise when looking for the help you need.
 For ideas of places to go for help, check out my Get Help page.